PrsPrsBK/tern-def-webextensions/README.md

 ## make definition files

-`npm run build -- --repository /path/to/local/repository`
+`npm run build -- --repo /path/to/local/repository`

 This create 1 definition-file.
 There are three API group, but I do not know how to refer between definition-files.